-CAUTION: Current Bear and Mountain Lion Activity in Boulder – Top Tips to Coexist
+CAUTION: Mountain Lion Spotted on Boulders’ Anne U. White Trail Prompting Closures – Top Tips to Coexist

 With the recent sightings of mountain lions going up in Boulder, it’s important to understand what to do if you run into a mountain lion or a bear in the wild or even within city limits!

 It’s important to stay calm if you encounter a bear and to provide less opportunities for bears to want to wander into human territory.

 - NEVER RUN.
 Running can make a bear chase you.